einavlitvak/WIS-python-assignments-2025/Day5/README.md

 4. Keep playing until all ships are sunk!

 ## Use of AI
+# For Battlefield.py
 I used AI to help me understand and work through the logic of how to write what i wanted, but I wrote all lines myself!

+# For tests
+I used AI to generate the tests.
+For that, it created the Battlefield_AI.py to change the original file to have classes and functions that would allow it to actually run the tests.